14 Frequently Asked Questions About Fish Oil

 11. If I am seeking a well-balanced fish oil supplement, then which fish oil supplement is best for me?

-The omega-3 fatty acids in Thorne’s Super EPA provide an excellent balance of EPA and DHA to help maintain a healthy insulin response, provide weight management support, enhance mood, and support healthy heart and brain function.*
+The omega-3 fatty acids in Thorne’s Super EPA provides an excellent balance of EPA and DHA to help maintain a healthy insulin response, provide weight management support, enhance mood, and support healthy heart and brain function.*

 12. If I am seeking support for healthy cholesterol levels and triglyceride metabolism, which fish oil supplement is best for me?